JamyJones/jjdgdjf/msg.md

-What is FFTs (Fast Fourier Transforms)?
+What is open framework used for